 - A member board of the American Board of Medical Specialties (ABMS)

-- An international medical graduate whose university or medical school is listed in the World Directory of Medical Schools.
-Please see our latest news post regarding IMED and WDMS for more information.
+- An international medical graduate whose medical school is identified by a Canada Sponsor Note in the World Directory of Medical Schools.

 - A U.S. osteopath who graduated from an AOA-accredited U.S. School of Osteopathic Medicine